 - Other connections were also improved using more modern hidden connections.

-- For the central column, we chose to use a special steel which can be coated with a zinc layer up to 200 microns thick, which improves the longevity of the steel.
+- For the central column, we chose to use a special steel which can be coated with a zinc layer more than 200 microns thick, which improves the longevity of the steel.

-For other details more exposed to the elements, we used Accoya acetylated wood.
+For timber parts most exposed to the elements, we used Accoya acetylated wood.

 From a manufacturing point of view, this was a simple project for us.
 The total volume of the structures was 6,88 m3.
 The structures made for the columns had a strength category of GL24h, while the beams had a strength category of GL30h.